spacepatcher/firehol-ip-aggregator/README.md

 # Firehol-IP-Aggregator
-Аpplication for keeping reputation feeds from https://github.com/firehol/blocklist-ipsets (.netset and .ipset only) data in relational database PostgreSQL with including historical data
+Аpplication for keeping reputation feeds from https://github.com/firehol/blocklist-ipsets (.netset and .ipset) data in relational database PostgreSQL with including historical data.

+Some features of keeping and processing data:
+* Reputation data is never deleted from the application database
+* New data is written to existing data with a timestamp update

 **Start application**